paragliding training center

 Here are some samples (within quotes) which can be created by the SPOT user.
 For each message include the mobile number(s) that can receive text messages and/or email addresses noted in the categories you created above.

-In the U.S., Australia, New Zeeland, and European Union, the SOS message will be processed and teams sent out.
+In the U.S., Australia, New Zeeland, and the EU, the SOS message will be processed and teams sent out.
 However, nearly everywhere else, maybe it will happen, maybe not.
 If anyone receives the SOS message, he should check to be sure S&R has been activated.
 The more backward/corrupt the country, the less likely the SPOT people will be able to ensure you get help.

-Pilots should invest in search and rescue insurance e.g. SPOT ASSIST or Global Rescue, especially if they travel outside the U.S. It is a minimal investment if you ever have a problem.
+Pilots should invest in search and rescue insurance e.g. Global Rescue, especially if they travel outside the U.S. It is a minimal investment if you ever have a problem.
 If you activate the SOS message and do not have such insurance, be prepared to pay a hefty bill for your rescue no matter where you are.
-You may be abandoned by local S&R in other countries if you cannot produce a credit card or refuse to pay up-front.
+You may be abandoned by local S&R in some countries if you cannot produce a credit card or refuse to pay up-front.
+Note: GEOS Search and Rescue specifically excludes any expense for reimbursement that results from an accident while paragliding or hang gliding!

-Every ten minutes, the SPOT will report my position on the earth (but not altitude).
-This type of message is “Track Progress” and there can be none or many of these.
+Every ten minutes (this can be changed on some plans), the SPOT will report your position on the earth (but not altitude).
+This type of message is “Track Progress”.
 Depending on conditions, the satellite may receive all or most of your transmitted positions.
 The moment I land I press (if I am able) the custom message button and it gives the custom message and says “HR safely landed All OK.”

 If a pilot is unable to press the custom message button, the SPOT will continue sending “track progress” messages until the batteries go dead or for (24) hours, whichever happens first.
 Unless the pilot is carried off (or forced to move), the location should stay the same.
 That is, the track progress messages will have the same coordinates until the batteries go dead or the pilot (or someone) shuts off the SPOT … or the pilot is moved.
 The Gen3 SPOT, however, only sends coordinates if it is moved.
 For this reason its batteries will last longer.